scipy-conference/scipy_proceedings/papers/serge_guelton/serge_guelton.rst

 `numpy` expressions are the perfect candidate for library level optimization.
 Pythran implements three optimizations on such expressions:

-1. Expression templates[ref]_ are used to avoid multiple iterations and the creation of intermediate arrays.
+1. Expression templates[expression_templates]_ are used to avoid multiple iterations and the creation of intermediate arrays.
 Because they aggregates all `ufunc` into a single expression at compile time, they also increase the computation intensity of the loop body, which increases the impact of the two following optimizations.